rad2407/htbhotel/README.md

 # htbhotel

-Simple website using html and css only.  not fully responsive https://rad2407.github.io/htbhotel/
+This website was created as a simple example, using html and css styling only, and used float to position the elements. https://rad2407.github.io/htbhotel/